thenexthub/Codira/docs/SIL/ARCOptimization.md

 ## RC Identity

-A core ARC concept in Swift optimization is the concept of `Reference Count Identity` (RC Identity) and RC Identity preserving instructions.
+A core ARC concept in Codira optimization is the concept of `Reference Count Identity` (RC Identity) and RC Identity preserving instructions.
 In this section, we: